 It says, “Show your love and support for Kade.
 Make a donation to [Organization] to keep Kade’s site up and running.”

 The treatment version increased donations by 44%.
-But it also increased average gift size by 16.2%.
+But it also increased the average gift size by 16.2%.

-Not only did improving the value proposition lead to more donations, it led to larger donations.
+Not only did improving the value proposition lead to more donations, but it also led to larger donations.

 Determining Which Metric to Optimize First